 If your stock meets certain requirements at the time of issue and it has been held for at least five years, you can exclude from tax a percentage of your gain from the sale of the stock.
-Under a provision of the Small Business Jobs Act of 2010, this exclusion was raised from 50% to 100% for stock purchased after September 27, 2010, and the excluded gain was not subject to the AMT.
-Under the American Taxpayer Relief Act of 2012, the 100% exclusion and preferred AMT treatment were extended for a second time to cover stock purchased before January 1, 2014.
-The Tax Increase Prevention Act of 2014 further extended this 100% exclusion to qualified small business stocks acquired in 2014, and the Protecting Americans from Tax Hikes (PATH) Act of 2015, retroactively extended it for 2015 and made it permanent.
+The 100% exclusion and preferred AMT treatment were made permanent by the Protecting Americans from Tax Hikes (PATH) Act of 2015, retroactively extended it for 2015.
 For the purposes of this provision, a small business is defined as a company with assets of less than \$50 million that conducts an active trade or business.